MikeMcChillin/H5BP-Compass/README.md

             float: left
 # Animation
 ========
 The most efficient way to animate an element is to add a class, and define the styles within sass.
-Many of these are based on the animations found in [Animate.css](daneden.me/animate/)
+Many of these are based on the animations found in [Animate.css](daneden.me/animate/).
+Also be sure to animate using [translate-X & translate-Y](http://paulirish.com/2012/why-moving-elements-with-translate-is-better-than-posabs-topleft/), rather than top or left.
 To animate something, include the following on the element:
     @include animated($duration, $delay)